Menu

 Tips for using a steam mop

 • Wash the cleaning pad between uses.
-Leaving it dirty will reduce its efficiency
+Leaving it dirty will reduce its efficiency.

 • Fill the tank with distilled water.
 This is particularly important if you live in an area with hard water.

 • Empty the water tank after each use.
 Do this before you store the mop.
-Remove the cleaning pad to prevent mildew.

 FAQ